2025 SEA Games: Charter and Rules amendment

-Over the years, the SEA Games programme have faced criticized for being a "gold-medal mine" for host countries.
+Over the years, the SEA Games programme has faced criticism for being a "gold-medal mine" for host countries.
 Hosts have had the freedom to exclude Olympic and Asian Games sports that are disadvantageous to them while including non-Olympic sports or events that increase their medal chances.
 In some extreme cases, obscure sports have been selected to give the host country an advantage.
-This practice highlights the vulnerability of the Southeast Asian Games Federation (SEAGF) and its Charter and Rules, which grant excessive power to the host nations.

-To avoid the bizarre situations seen in recent editions of the SEA Games, Thailand proposed a series of amendments to the SEAGF Charter and Rules in Section 34 during the 2013 edition.
+To avoid the situations seen in recent editions of the SEA Games, Thailand proposed a series of amendments to the SEAGF Charter and Rules in Section 34 during the 2013 edition.
 Although the Charter and Rules have been amended multiple times since then, host countries were still allowed to allocate their optional sports programs without oversight from the SEAGF.
 However, following the controversy surrounding the sports program in recent editions, the host countries for the three editions between 2025 and 2029—Thailand, Malaysia, and Singapore—agreed to propose further amendments to the Charter and Rules.
 The new amendments were unanimously approved by SEAGF members at the SEAGF Council meeting during the 2023 SEA Games.
-This upcoming edition will be the first to implement the new rules.
+The 2025 edition was the first to implement the new rules.

 Section 34 of the amended SEAGF Charter and Rules stipulates that starting with the 2025 edition, the SEA Games program will include a minimum of 36 to 41 sports.
 This will consist of 12 compulsory sports under Category I, which are included in both the Olympic and Asian Games, a minimum of 25 Olympic and Asian Games sports under Category II, and a maximum of 4 additional sports under Category III.
-The medal events in Categories I and II must align with the Olympic and Asian Games programs, while events in Category III sports cannot exceed eight and must be selected from a pre-established list, which is determined a few years in advance.
+The medal events in Categories I and II must align with the Olympic and Asian Games programs, while the number of events in Category III sports cannot exceed eight and must be selected from a pre-established list determined a few years in advance.

 Sports selection

 Following the selection of the host cities, the Sports Authority of Thailand (SAT) initially announced that the 2025 SEA Games would feature forty-three sports, in accordance with the Games' charter.
 All of these sports are included in the Thailand National Games, and the host cities and provinces are equipped to provide the necessary venues and facilities to accommodate these events.
-Artistic swimming and equestrian will make their return, having last been included in 2017.
-Open water swimming, Muay Thai (muaythai), netball, and winter sports—including figure skating, ice hockey, and short track speed skating—will also return, having last been featured in 2019.
-Archery, rowing, and shooting will return as well, having last been included in 2021.
-Teqball will make its debut at the 2025 SEA Games.
+Under this plan, Teqball would make its debut at the 2025 SEA Games.